sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 ### More on #exec-ama

-#### Overview:

-Transparency is a core company value at Sourcegraph, that’s why Sourcegraph teammates are encouraged to ask questions of leadership to gain clarity on topics they’re interested in hearing more about.
-Teammates should submit questions via Slack in the #exec-ama channel.
-The default should be to submit questions using the workflow outlined below.
-If a teammate doesn’t feel comfortable submitting a question with their name attached, that’s okay, just ask your manager to submit the question on your behalf, or use the [anonymous AMA form](https://docs.google.com/forms/d/144bSx1IT8uohmjJPd026v5yEvqEDrGfwGG2y-T2z37k/edit?ts=620bd841#responses) and a member of the comms team will ask the question on your behalf.
+Transparency and high agency are core company value at Sourcegraph, that’s why Sourcegraph teammates are encouraged to ask direct questions of leadership, management, and their peers.
+If you have a question or feedback you want to share with the exec team, you can:
+- Message them directly, or share it with your manager
+- Submit it via Slack in the [#exec-ama](https://sourcegraph.slack.com/archives/C0379USFD7E) channel (visible to the whole company)
+- Ask it anonymously via Lattice Pulse surveys (which allows anonymous two-way dialogue)

+As a reminder, if presenting a problem, please follow the below guidance:
+- What's the feedback or problem? (be specific)
+- Why is this a problem for you? (provide context)
+- What's your recommendation on how to fix the problem? (high agency)

+To submit a question in #exec-ama, use the workflow outlined below.
 Questions will be answered within 48 hours and all answers will also be documented [here](https://docs.google.com/document/d/11hBsMmMMBY9M4whCpXj8F9Q5jaddf_ucpUiBxneXTlI/edit#) to allow for long-term documentation.

 #### Instructions